Bipedal Robot Running: Human-like Actuation Timing Using Fast and Slow Adaptations: Method

 The output torque of the hip motor is switched according to the phase.
 In the stance phase, the leg exerts a force (i.e. kicks) on the ground because the motor outputs a constant torque $\tau_{\rm c}$ while compensating for the torque generated by the rubber bands.
 During the early swing phase, a rubber band is used to swing the leg forward.
 In the late swing phase, the motor outputs a torque $\tau_{\rm c}$ to retract the legs.

 The pneumatic actuator switches the output according to the phase and state of the leg.
-The thigh angle $\theta$ is defined as the current angle with respect to the vertical downward direction of the robot, where the swing-forward direction is positive.
+The thigh angle $\theta$ is defined as the current angle of the thigh link with respect to the vertical downward direction of the robot, where the swing-forward direction is positive (Fig.~\ref{fig:CPG_PF}b).
+For the simplicity of the control, $\theta$ is utilized as a leg angle instead of the leg axis angle.
 During the stance phase, the pneumatic actuator tightens the vastus muscle wire.
 When the stance phase of the rhythm generator terminates or the leg is lifted off the ground, the pneumatic actuator relaxes the vastus muscle wires to prevent the robot from hitting the ground.
-When the thigh angle $\theta$ exceeded a specific angle (we used 20~[deg] in the experiments), the vastus muscle wire was slightly tightened in preparation for the subsequent landing.
+When the thigh angle $\theta$ exceeded a specific angle (we used 0.35~[rad] ($=20$~[deg]) in the experiments), the vastus muscle wire was slightly tightened in preparation for the subsequent landing.

 To maintain a steady running movement, a constant thigh-swing angle must be maintained regardless of the gait cycle.
-To achieve this condition, we introduced slow adaptation into the pattern formulator.
-Specifically, adjusting the rate $\mu_n$ appropriately using the feedback of the thigh swing angle is a prerequisite for properly adjusting the time between touchdown and the beginning of the late swing phase.
-To follow the target angle $\theta_{\rm d}^{\rm s}$, we measured the thigh angle $\theta^{\rm s}_n$ at the beginning of the late swing phase and calculated $\mu_{n+1}$ by using the gain $K_{\mu}$ as follows:
+To achieve this condition, we introduced an actuation timing adjustment mechanism into the pattern formulator in addition to the adaptation in the rhythm generator.
+Physiological studies have shown that sensory information is not only input to the rhythm generator, but also to the pattern formulator~\cite{Rybak2006}.
+In the current study, the pattern formulator was designed to adjust actuation timing each period in order to achieve the desired thigh angle at ground contact.
+Specifically, adjusting the rate $\mu_N$ appropriately using the feedback of the thigh swing angle is a prerequisite for properly adjusting the time between touchdown and the beginning of the late swing phase.
+To follow the target angle $\theta_{\rm d}^{\rm s}$, we measured the thigh angle $\theta^{\rm s}_N$ at the beginning of the late swing phase and calculated $\mu_{N+1}$ by using the gain $K_{\mu}$ as follows:

-Furthermore, in accordance with the relationship between the actual swing angle $\theta_{n}^{\rm s}$ and target swing angle $\theta_{\rm d}^{\rm s}$, the value of $K_\mu$ is switched as follows:
+Furthermore, in accordance with the relationship between the actual swing angle $\theta_{N}^{\rm s}$ and target swing angle $\theta_{\rm d}^{\rm s}$, the value of $K_\mu$ is switched as follows:

-This condition yields a strong adjustment when the thigh-swing angle $\theta_n$ is smaller than the target value $\theta_{\rm d}$.
-In the experiment, we set $\theta^{\rm s}_{\rm d}=35$~[deg] based on the human running and $K_{\rm p}=0.1$.
-Note that in human running~\cite{Perry2010}, the hip joint switches from extension to flexion when the leg angle to the vertical direction is about 32~[deg].
+This condition yields a strong adjustment when the thigh-swing angle $\theta_N$ is smaller than the target value $\theta_{\rm d}$.
+In the experiment, we set $\theta^{\rm s}_{\rm d}=0.61$~[rad] ($=35$~[deg]) based on the human running and $K_{\rm p}=0.1$.
+Note that in human running~\cite{Perry2010}, the hip joint switches from flexion to extension when the leg angle to the vertical direction is about 0.56~[rad] ($=32$~[deg]).